-- The kids in Jimmy Neutron: Boy Genius and The Adventures of Jimmy Neutron: Boy Genius pulled this off.
+- The kids in Jimmy Neutron: Boy Genius and The Adventures of Jimmy Neutron: Boy Genius pull this off.
 There is an explanation, but Carl's singing drowns it out.
 When interviewed about this the animators said that they decided that spacesuits would interfere with the expressions of the characters, so that In Space, Everyone Can See Your Face.

 - On Jimmy Two-Shoes, Beezy manages to climb to Miseryville's moon and sculpts it into a heart without the need of any kind of gear.
 Oddly enough, Jimmy and Lucius needed suits in an earlier episode.

 - The main four from Kaeloo can do this.
 They spend a lot of time in space in the Season 3 premiere.

 - Practically everyone in Lavender Castle is able to breathe in space.